Shortcuts allow you to move seamlessly through your analysis and view key information at a glance.

 - See site exit details

-- See a page in a different capability(Page Comparator, Zoning Analysis, Session Replay)
+- See a page in a different capability(Page Comparator, Zoning Analysis, Session Replay, Funnels)

 To display the Shortcuts menu options, right-click on any page in your Journey Analysis.

-2. Check the analysis context conditions to make sure you are looking at the data for the right segment/time range.
+- Then check the Analysis Context conditions to make sure you are looking at the data for the right segment/time range.

-3. Take a look at the page conditions and linked objects.
-Linked objects will display the goals and segments assigned to that specific page group.
+- Take a look at the page conditions and linked objects – they will display the goals and segments assigned to that specific page groupe.

-5. Edit the page group or optimise the conditions of the page.
-'Optimise conditions' CTA will be disabled if there is if further optimization of the page conditions is not required.
+- Edith the page group or optimize the conditions of the page.
+Note: the 'Optimise conditions' CTA will be disabled if page conditions optimization is not required.

 How to edit a page group

-You can also use the shortcut menu to edit and update your mappings on the fly.
-By using this feature you can refine your page group condition, split a page group and include the undefined pages (single URLs) to an already existing page group directly from your journey visualization.
+You can use the same shortcut to edit and update your mappings on the fly.
+By using this feature, you can refine your page group condition, split a page group and include the undefined pages (single URLs) to an already existing page group directly from your journey visualization.

-2. The mapping editing panel will open.
-To edit your page groups, you will be using either refine or split options.
+- To edit your page groups, you will be using either 'Refine' or 'Split' options available:

-- Refine option lets you change the composition of your page group.
-You can add or remove pages using different page conditions.
+- The Refine option lets you change the composition of your page group.
+You can add or remove pages using different page conditions;

 How to refine pages